THE ORIGINS OF

 for example York, Bradford, and of course Covington, even Churchill which

-of surnames is drawn from names of places, from whence a person came,
+group of surnames is drawn from names of places, from whence a person came,

 or occasionally was going to, or from the geographical detail of his place

-consider, to be quite straightforward, but in many cases, as years
+consider, to be quite straightforward, but in many cases, as years have

-of these spelling changes were due to illiteracy rather than some wish to confuse
+spelling changes were due to illiteracy rather than some wish to confuse

 latter day genealogists.
 In the early days even the most educated had their

 later when we look at the different derivatives of Covington.

 the same basic rules apply for Welsh names, except many more are